Transfer Learning of Real Image Features with Soft Contrastive Loss for Fake Image Detection: Introduction

 To better evaluate whether our proposed method can be well generalized to other unknown generative models, we build a generated image dataset consisting of 12 SOTA generative models, including 6 GANs and 6 DMs.
 Our dataset covers a variety of categories, such as faces and scenes, to evaluate detectors' capability across various types of fake images.
-In addition, we also evaluate the performance of our method in identifying images generated by \textbf{Midjourney}, which is currently a popular commercial tool for text-to-image generation.
+In addition, we also evaluate the performance of our method in identifying images generated by Midjourney\footnote{https://www.midjourney.com/} and Kolors\footnote{https://klingai.kuaishou.com/}, which is currently a popular commercial tool for text-to-image generation.
 Experimental results show that our proposed method could discriminate GAN-based, DM-based, and Multi-step fake images (synthesized with at least two different generated models) in high confidence with an average accuracy of more than \textbf{96.1\%} and is sufficiently robust to various image perturbation transformations.

 Our main contributions are summarized as follows: